vpinball/vpinball/docs/Stereo.md

 - a traditional screen, using anaglyph glasses.

 Two rendering modes are available:
-- Fake Stereo: a single image is rendered from a single point of view, then a 'fake' view for each eye is built from the depth informations.
+- Fake Stereo: a single image is rendered from a single point of view, then a 'fake' view for each eye is built from the depth information.
 This mode needs a less powerful setup but has graphical glitches (like not properly handling transparency).
 - Real Stereo: one image per eye is rendered and presented to the user.
 For the time being, this mode is only supported by the OpenGL flavor of VPX.

 ## 3D TV